10 Best Index Funds in 2024 for Your Portfolio

 Here’s everything you need to know about index funds, including ten of the top index funds to consider adding to your portfolio this year.

-The list below includes index funds from a variety of companies tracking a variety of broadly diversified indexes and it includes some of the lowest-cost funds trading on the public markets.
+The list below includes index funds from a variety of companies tracking broadly diversified indexes and includes some of the lowest-cost funds trading on public markets.
 When it comes to index funds like these, one of the most important factors in your total return is cost.
 Included are three mutual funds and seven ETFs:

 1. Fidelity ZERO Large Cap Index (FNILX)

-The Fidelity ZERO Large Cap Index mutual fund is part of the investment company’s foray into mutual funds with no expense ratio, thus its ZERO moniker.
+The Fidelity ZERO Large Cap Index mutual fund is part of the investment company’s foray into mutual funds with no expense ratio, hence its ZERO moniker.
 The fund doesn’t officially track the S&P 500 – technically it follows the Fidelity U.S. Large Cap Index – but the difference is academic.
-The real difference is that investor-friendly Fidelity doesn’t have to cough up a licensing fee to use the S&P name, keeping costs lower for investors.
+The real advantage is that investor-friendly Fidelity avoids licensing fees to use the S&P name, keeping costs lower for investors.

 2. Shelton NASDAQ-100 Index Direct (NASDX)